 You’ve probably heard people say that the first year of university requires little interaction and participation, and unless you’re studying medicine or dentistry, chances are your first year is going to be a lot more relaxed than your last two years of A-levels.

 However, among the excitement of your first year you still have to work: write essays, sit exams etc. You will want to miss lectures and you will want to binge Netflix instead of doing the reading for your class the next day – it’s inevitable, like growing old or going to McDonald’s after you told yourself you have food at home.

 Enjoy yourself and try new things, but don’t waste your own money or time by not making the most of the academic experience.

 Set yourself a budget

-But each loan instalment is set to last three to four months (ideally loan instalments would be weekly to curve the overspending, but alas you are an adult now and have to exercise some self-control).
+But each loan instalment is set to last three to four months (ideally loan instalments would be weekly to curve the overspending, but alas you’re an adult now and have to exercise some self-control).

-It’s easy to overspend when you’re not sticking to a budget: £3 here and £5 there doesn’t seem like much, but it will add up, you will have no money and you will have to live out of the reduced section at Tesco for the next two months.
+It’s easy to overspend when you’re not sticking to a budget: £3 here and £5 there doesn’t seem like much, but it will add up, you’ll have no money and you’ll have to live out of the reduced section at Sainsbury’s for the next two months.

-You can use blackbullion.co.uk to help manage your money.
+I’d recommend using Blackbullion to help you manage your money.

 Lastly, have fun!
 You only get to be a new student at uni once and it really is a great experience.